AnalyticsAutomated/analytics_automated/docs/installation.rst

 4. You should now be running all the components of A_A on a single machine with a set of workers watching the localhost queue.
 This means we can now configure data analysis pipelines which run code on the machine which the workers are running on.
-   This is the most basic setup we can run rabbitMQ, the web app, the database and the workers on completely separate machines and even run multiple instances of the workers watching the same queue.
+   This is the most basic setup we can run Redis, the web app, the database and the workers on completely separate machines and even run multiple instances of the workers watching the same queue.
 We'll deal with this set in the :ref:`advanced_uses` tutorial.